 If the meat has dried out a bit in the fridge, you can moisten it back up in the oven.
 Simply add the turkey to a baking dish and pour in a little turkey stock or chicken broth.
 Then reheat on a lower temperature (about 300°F) until warm.

 You want to avoid reheating the turkey using high heat methods like the microwave, as it will likely dry it out even more.

 Yes!
 Just remove your turkey from the bones first and if you can freeze it in slices to retain moisture and help thaw evenly.
 Keep frozen for up to 3 months.

 After the biggest meal of the year, it’s only natural that you may be wondering what to make that isn’t too heavy.
-Soup makes the perfect light meal to try!
+Soups make the best use of leftover turkey recipes as well a the perfect light meal to try!

 - Leftover Turkey Soup: This is my number one go-to recipe.
 Made in just one pot.

 - Pot Pie Soup: Perfectly rich and creamy.
 Easier than making the homemade version from scratch.